ritik11ritik/SuperMarioBros-NEAT/README.md

 ```
 To render the training frames add ```--render_tests``` argument after main.py.
 To start from a particular checkpoint add ```--checkpoint "checkpoint_name"``` argument replacing checkpoint_name with the name of the checkpoint file.
-The checkpoint file is uploaded in the checkpoint folder.